The best way through bullshit was to wade in, hold your nose with one hand and a grenade in the other, and cut straight to it.Alexandra Bracken

-Professor Damodaran in his exploration of ESG comes to the following conclusion:
+Professor Damodaran, in his exploration of ESG, comes to the following conclusion:

 In summary, based upon the studies so far, the strongest evidence in support of ESG seems to be that “bad” companies face higher funding costs (from debt and equity), whereas the evidence on ESG paying off as higher profits and growth is elusive.
 There is some evidence supporting the proposition that being socially responsible (or at least not being socially irresponsible) can protect companies from damaging disasters, but selection bias is a problem.

 From whatever I have looked at, I’ve pretty much found the same.
-I’ve seen studies which show that companies that focus on ESG issues can deliver abnormal alpha, and I’ve also seen studies that ESG does very little to enhance profitability.
+I’ve seen studies that show companies that focus on ESG issues can deliver abnormal alpha, and I’ve also seen studies that ESG does very little to enhance profitability.
 But in my mind, both these studies suffer from the same faults, i.e. poor data.
-Like I mentioned at the beginning of the post if companies up until recently didn’t make ESG disclosures and at best, made only voluntary disclosures which would’ve been biased, how valid are the studies based on such data?
+Like I mentioned at the beginning of the post if companies up until recently didn’t make ESG disclosures, and at best, made only voluntary disclosures which would’ve been biased, how valid are the studies based on such data?

-There have been several studies which have found issues with ESG datasets used in studies too.
+There have been several studies that have found issues with ESG datasets used in studies too.
 Given all this, I’m calling bullshit on the claim that ESG = high profitability.
 The answer to this question is far more nuanced.
 Don’t get me wrong, some ESG issues might add to a company’s profitability, and some might subtract it.
 It really depends on what you are looking at.
-Remember, E, S and G are 3 distinctive issues with no commonly accepted definitions and measurement standards.
+Remember, E, S and G are three distinctive issues with no commonly accepted definitions and measurement standards.

 Professor Fama again: